videntity/json-data-tools/README.md

 * `ndjsonurl2fhir`      - Import an NDJSON file, at a given URL, into a FHIR server using POST/CREATE (experimental).
 * `sftp-ndjson2mongo`   - Download files from SFTP, then import NDJSON and CSV and import them into MongoDB.
 * `split_large_files`   - Split a large CSV, NDJSON or other file into N many lines per file.
+* `fhirbundledownsize`  - Split a large FHIR bundle into smaller bvundles with N entries per object/file.

 Installation
 ------------